AlexBergman40/GreedyvsDynamic/README.md

-# Class: CPT_S 350, Design and Analysis of Algorithms
+# Comparison of Dynamic Programming and Greedy Algorithm for Pathfinding

-# Group Members: Joshua Menter, Justus Jones, Alex Bergman, Trenton Flieger
+## Group Members: Joshua Menter, Justus Jones, Alex Bergman, Trenton Flieger

 instructions to run the code: ??